sciZer0/7/v/README.md

 For example, while voting on a proposal — on appointing a certain person (Public Address) to the position of Contributor — some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.

-The "quadratic" word, in its turn, means that the Voting Power of each bet is calculated as the square of the number of tokens.
+The "quadratic" word, in its turn, means that the Voting Power of each bet is calculated as a square root of the number of tokens.

 For example,